 It is scientifically known that the mind – or the soul – affects the body and vice versa; the body in turn affects the soul.
 Researchers at the University of Maryland Medical Center looked into how beliefs, attitudes and spiritual applications affect health.
 For example, a recent study of patients with HIV has shown that patients who believe in God, are sympathetic to others, have a sense of inner peace and adhere to their religion, they have a better chance of survival than those who have no faith in God and do not perform any religious rituals.

 The study confirmed that a person who believes in God Almighty and prays for him, lives in hope, has more capacity for tolerance and forgiveness, enjoys stronger social relations, enjoys better health, and heals faster.

 How does fasting affect mental health?

 For someone to be psychologically healthy he needs to be able to face the pressures of life effectively and be a productive individual in his community.
 This means that they need many qualities such as patience, perseverance, and willpower.
 During Ramadan, the Muslim will suffer hunger and thirst, especially in hot weather.
 At night, he is encouraged to revive himself by praying and reading the Holy Quran.
 All these deeds strengthen willpower and help face the challenges of life with all his might.

 Fasting achieves many psychological benefits, including the following:

 - Personal development and assuming responsibility

-It is clear to us that fasting Ramadan, and the many more acts of worship that it includes, helps to improve the psychological state, in addition to the great rewards that the person receives.
+It is clear to us that fasting during Ramadan, and the other acts of worship that it includes, helps to improve mental health, in addition to the great rewards that the person receives.